 Borneo’s key players step up

 The Roundtable on Sustainable Palm Oil or RSPO was formed with an aim to make sustainable palm oil farming the national standard.
 No small feat!
-The RSPO takes into consideration the fact that palm oil is fantastic, when produced without harming natural habitats, local culture and endangered species.
+The RSPO takes into consideration the fact that palm oil is a fantastic product and industry – when produced without harming natural habitats, impacting local culture and history, or endangering entire species.
 They do this by:

 - Developing and implementing credible global standards from beginning to end of the palm oil supply chain

 - Monitoring and evaluating the uptake of sustainable palm oil in the market

 - Engaging and committing all stakeholders throughout the supply chain to support sustainable farming methods, including relevant government bodies and consumers

 Borneo’s government isn’t entirely blame-free in the orangutan’s declining status, but it has put important initiatives into action in response.
 While the RSPO isn’t a government initiative, the government has certified it and encourages all palm oil farmers to abide by the standard it sets.
 It’s been a battle for Borneo’s government, as the palm oil boom brought prosperity to a lot of the previously struggling population.
 Watch this video for an in-depth look at the perspective of governing figures, local villagers and palm oil farmers.